Silasayuba/TS-ACADEMY-PROJECT/README.md

 Possible improvements for this project include:

-1.Testing additional machine learning models such as:
+1. Testing additional machine learning models such as:

   * Random Forest
   * Gradient Boosting